 Greaves, Chuck: The author of five novels, Chuck won the 2010 SWW Storyteller Award, and has been a finalist for numerous national honors including the Shamus, Rocky, Audie, and Reviewers’ Choice Awards, as well as the New Mexico-Arizona, Colorado, and Oklahoma Book Awards.

 Greenly, Larry: New Mexico Press Women 2011 Communications Contest third place in the feature story category for “The Real Price of Computers in Writing” published in the June 2010 SouthWest Sage.
 1st in New Mexico Press Women Communications Contest, 2009, for editing the literary section of albuquerqueARTS magazine; 2nd in the National Federation of Press Women national contest for the same.
-His 2013 book, Eugene Bullard: World’s First Black Fighter Pilot, won a gold medal in the national 2014 Moonbeam Children’s Book Award, won Best Young Adult Book in the 2014 New Mexico-Arizona Book Awards, and is listed in the American Library Association’s Booklist as one of the top ten 2014 multicultural books for young adults.
+His 2013 book, Eugene Bullard: World’s First Black Fighter Pilot, won a gold medal in the national 2014 Moonbeam Children’s Book Award, won Best Young Adult Book in the 2014 New Mexico-Arizona Book Awards, was a finalist in the 2015 Crystal Kite Award, won a 2016 Silver Medal in the Military Writers Society of America, earned a starred review from the American Library Association (ALA), earned a recommendation from Voices of Youth Advocates, and is listed in the American Library Association’s Booklist as one of the top ten 2014 multicultural books for young adults